The Don Tony Show 10/09/21: Tony Khan Wins Stupid Tweet Of The Week: And It’s NOT The ‘Can’t Wait To Beat WWE Next Week’ Remark

 Topics Discussed: Shots fired or triggered?
 Tony Khan lashes out (and rightfully so) at WWE for overlapping part of next week’s ‘Super Sized SmackDown’ with Rampage.
 And then, Tony Khan follows up with an absolutely ignorant tweet referencing Eric Bischoff wanting to ‘fight’ Vince McMahon in 1998.
 Sadly, most will not dare call him out on it.
 Tonight, a refresher for 15 y/o Tony Khan: WWF vs WCW and the internet circa 1997-1998.
 After viewing this, It will be hard to deny how obsessed Tony Khan is with ‘beating’ WWE.

-Other topics covered: Edge vs Seth Rollins Hell In A Cell added to WWE Crown Jewel..
-Daniel Garcia vs CM Punk II..
-RIP Reggie Parks (87)..
+Other topics covered: Edge vs Seth Rollins Hell In A Cell added to Crown Jewel..
+DT on Impact signing The IIconics aka The Inspiration… RIP Reggie Parks (87)..
 Pac concussion news..
-Impact Wrestling: Knockouts Knockdown Preview..
-Sonya DeVille returns to the ring next week vs Naomi..
+Impact Wrestling Knockouts Knockdown Preview (Go Mercedes Martinez!)..
+Sonya DeVille returns to the ring next week..
 King Of The Ring + Queen’s Crown Brackets..
 MLW Fightland Rating..
 AEW World Title Eliminator Tournament returns..
+Why DT didn’t watch Johnny K-9 Dark Side Of The Ring..
 WWE SmackDown + AEW Rampage 10/8/21 recap..
+DT picks Tyson Fury over Deontay Wilder..
 Channel Member Questions & more.
-Enjoy the show!
+Enjoy!

 WWE Smackdown Results 10/08/2021: Queens Crown Tournament Round One: Carmella def Liv Morgan… Zelina Vega def Toni Storm… King Of The Ring Tournament Round One: Sami Zayn def Rey Mysterio… Finn Balor def Cesaro